mrdbourke/tensorflow-deep-learning/README.md

 ## Status

-As of: 12 May 2021 - LAUNCHED ON ZTM & Udemy!!!
-All videos from 00 to 09 (see notebooks above) are live, 10 coming soon
+As of: 18 May 2021 - time series materials inbound!

 * **Currently:** making time series materials
 * **Video count:** 263/~280+, aiming to do ~10 videos per day during recording sessions